By

 Read More

-* Lost I-94 * As one of the requirements to apply for your green card in the United States through the filing of a Form I-485 Application to Adjust Status, you must prove that you were lawfully admitted or paroled after inspection by an immigration officer.
-There are options available for you if you have...
+Lost I-94 As one of the requirements to apply for your green card in the United States through the filing of a Form I-485 Application to Adjust Status, you must prove that you were lawfully admitted or paroled after inspection by an immigration officer.
+There are options available for you if you have lost the...

 Read More